arghyaiitb/assignment_9/AWS_PHASE2_GPU_TRAINING.md

 # - Training loss INCREASING (e.g., 5.98 → 6.90)
 # - Training accuracy DECREASING (e.g., 5% → 0.1%)
 # - Validation loss = NaN
-# - LR shown as > 10 in logs
+# - LR shown as > 1.0 during early epochs

-# ✅ FIX: Reduce learning rate significantly
---lr 0.4   # Start with 1/8 of recommended
+# ✅ CORRECT LEARNING RATE for batch 2048:
---lr 0.8   # Then try 1/4
+--lr 0.8   # Standard linear scaling: 0.1 × (2048/256)

---lr 1.6   # Then try 1/2
+# If still experiencing issues, try:
---lr 3.2   # Full recommended (if above work)
+--lr 0.6   # More conservative
+--lr 0.4   # Very conservative for debugging

+# Other stability fixes:
+--cutmix-prob 0.0        # Disable aggressive augmentation
+--mixup-alpha 0.0        # Disable aggressive augmentation
+--warmup-epochs 10       # Extend warmup period
+--gradient-clip 1.0      # Add gradient clipping
+--batch-size 1024        # Reduce batch size if needed

 # Or disable progressive resize to simplify
 --no-progressive-resize

-# Or reduce batch size
---batch-size 1024  # Instead of 2048

-# Check data augmentation isn't too aggressive
---cutmix-prob 0.0  # Disable if causing issues
 ```

 **Note**: The code does NOT automatically scale LR by world_size.
 You should manually specify the LR based on your total batch size.
-For batch 2048, use `--lr 3.2`.
+For batch 2048, use `--lr 0.8` (NOT 3.2!).

 ## 📋 Training Checklist